microsoft/mwkorea/_drafts/dongseo.md

 categories:
   - Draft
 tags:
-  - 뉴비의 Test
+  - AI 동반자
-excerpt: "Molla"
+excerpt: "DraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraftDraft"
 header:
   overlay_image: /assets/images/20241009/aieveryone.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background